-Both the Old Testament and the New Testament clearly show that man is made up of both spirit (the soul) and body...
+Both the Old and New Testaments clearly show that man is made up of both spirit and body...

-The burden of the word of the LORD concerning Israel.
-Thus declares the Lord who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him, (Zechariah 12:1 NASB)
+The burden of the word of the Lord concerning Israel.
+Thus declares the Lord who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him, (Zechariah 12:1)

 Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.
-(Matthew 10:28 NASB)
+(Matthew 10:28)

 It came about as her soul was departing (for she died), that she named him Ben-oni; but his father called him Benjamin.
-(Genesis 35:18 NASB)
+(Genesis 35:18)

 He, however, took her by the hand and called, saying, "Child, arise!"
 And her spirit returned, and she got up immediately; and He gave orders for something to be given her to eat.
-(Luke 8:54-55 NASB)
+(Luke 8:54-55)

 The Two Points of View

-One school of thought holds that during this time we are unconscious, or perhaps do not even 'exist', while the second believes that our spirits continue living and are very much alive and conscious, while awaiting the return to a resurrected body and an eternity in the new earth.
+One school of thought holds that during this time we are unconscious, or perhaps do not even 'exist'.
+Others opine that our spirits continue living and are very much alive and conscious, while awaiting the return to a resurrected body and an eternity in the new earth.

-However, the Seventh-day Adventists teach that the soul is unconscious until the body is resurrected, which they call "soul-sleep."
+The Seventh-day Adventists teach that until the body is resurrected, the soul is unconscious - a state they call "soul-sleep."
 The Jehovah's Witnesses, on the other hand, believe that when someone dies (believers and non-believers alike), they cease to exist.
 Thus God will have to remake everyone from memory.
-It seems not to have occurred to them that this is not a resurrection of the body, but the creation of a clone, who will live forever in Heaven.
+It seems not to have occurred to them that this is not a resurrection of the body, but the creation of a clone.

 Will You perform wonders for the dead?
 Will the departed spirits rise and praise You?
 Selah.
-Will Your lovingindness be declared in the grave, Your faithfulness in Abaddon?
+Will Your loving kindness be declared in the grave, Your faithfulness in Abaddon?
 Will Your wonders be made known in the darkness?
 And Your righteousness in the land of forgetfulness?
-(Psalms 88:10-12 NASB)
+(Psalms 88:10-12)

-The dead do not praise the Lord, Nor do any who go down into silence; (Psalms 115:17 NASB)
+The dead do not praise the Lord, nor do any who go down into silence; (Psalms 115:17)

 His spirit departs, he returns to the earth; In that very day his thoughts perish.
-(Psalms 146:4 NASB)
+(Psalms 146:4)

-Also note that Psalm 115:17 tells us that the dead "do not praise the Lord".
-However, the very next verse says... "we will bless the Lord From this time forth and forever."
-(Vs. 18).
-Unless the author was anticipating never dying, both concepts are impossible.
+Also note that in Psalm 115:17-18 the Psalmist first tells us that the dead "do not praise the Lord".
+He immediately goes on to say "we will bless the Lord From this time forth and forever."
+Unless the author was anticipating never dying, both are impossible.

 Also see Bible texts, including passages from Psalms 51 and 58, that are misused in the attempt to prove "Original Sin".
 HERE

-Other verses used to support the belief that Christians are unconscious between the time they die, and the resurrection of their physical bodies, are
+Other passages used to support the belief that Christians are unconscious between the time they die and the resurrection of their physical bodies, are ...

-The dead do not praise the Lord, Nor do any who go down into silence; But as for us, For the living know they will die; but the dead do not know anything, nor have they any longer a reward, for their memory is forgotten.
-(Ecclesiastes 9:5 NASB)
+For the living know they will die; but the dead do not know anything, nor have they any longer a reward, for their memory is forgotten.
+Indeed their love, their hate and their zeal have already perished, and they will no longer have a share in all that is done under the sun.
+(Ecclesiastes 9:5-6)

 Whatever your hand finds to do, do it with all your might; for there is no activity or planning or knowledge or wisdom in Sheol where you are going.
-(Ecclesiastes 9:10 NASB)
+(Ecclesiastes 9:10)

-Ecclesiastes 3:19 worsens the situation, saying "... the fate of the sons of men and the fate of beasts is the same.
+"... the fate of the sons of men and the fate of beasts is the same.
 As one dies so dies the other; indeed, they all have the same breath and there is no advantage for man over beast, for all is vanity.
-(NASB)

-While Isaiah seems to categorically state that the dead in Sheol are mute, note that the same verse also says they cannot hope for God's faithfulness which, if taken literally, means we are all up a creek without the proverbial paddle.
+While Isaiah seems to categorically state that the dead in Sheol are mute, the same verse also says they cannot hope for God's faithfulness.
+If the last part is to be understood literally, we are all up a creek without the proverbial paddle.

-For Sheol cannot thank You, Death cannot praise You; Those who go down to the pit cannot hope for Your faithfulness.
-(Isaiah 38:18 NASB)
+For Sheol cannot thank You, death cannot praise You; Those who go down to the pit cannot hope for Your faithfulness.
+(Isaiah 38:18)

 Sheol from beneath is excited over you to meet you when you come; It arouses for you the spirits of the dead, all the leaders of the earth; It raises all the kings of the nations from their thrones.
-(Isaiah 14:9 NASB)
+(Isaiah 14:9)

 All of which should make it obvious that Isaiah was speaking metaphorically, not literally.